Recipe: Hand-Pulled Mozzarella

 - Serve the cheese immediately or store in the refrigerator for up to 1 week

 Sabrina is a lead instructor in the Culinary Arts Program at the Institute of Culinary Education in New York City.
-To learn more about cheesemaking, check out her recreational class on April 9th at ICE.
+To learn more about cheesemaking, check out our Homemade Mozzarella & Burrata recreational class on June 24 at ICE.